 By the end of the day, many of us are over making decisions, so planning what to eat falls to the wayside and we end up choosing what’s most convenient.
 If this sounds like you, you can definitely benefit from meal planning and our step two: finding easy, go-to recipes and foods.

 If you’ve never been one to cook for yourself and you’re trying to meal plan, it can be overwhelming.
 We recommend thinking back to the last month of any meals you did make that were easy to do.
-If any don’t come to mind, here is a list of our favorite, simple recipes that help us stick to simple:
+If any don’t come to mind, here is a list of our favorite, simple recipes that help us stick to a simple meal schedule:

 Make it Delicious